 Step 1-

-Put the sun-dried tomatoes in a small pot with water.
-Bring to a boil and let boil for about 10 minutes or until the tomatoes are very soft (to obtain a sauce without unpleasant skins on the palate).
+Place the sun-dried tomatoes in a saucepan with water.
+Bring to a boil and let it boil for about 10 minutes or until the tomatoes are very soft (to obtain a sauce without annoying skins on the palate).

-Drain them immediately, chop them, and put them in a blender along with all the spices.
-Blend until you get a creamy, smooth, and velvety mixture.
-If necessary, you can strain the cream through a sieve to make it even smoother.
+Drain them immediately, chop them, and place them in a mixer with all the spices.
+Blend until a creamy, smooth, and velvety mixture is obtained.
+If necessary, we can strain the cream through a sieve to make it even more velvety.

 Step 2-

-Finely chop the carrot, onion, celery, and garlic and put them in a large pot with the extra virgin olive oil and sauté over low heat for about 8-10 minutes, until the onion becomes translucent.
+Finely chop carrot, onion, celery, and garlic and place them in a large pot with extra virgin olive oil and sauté over low heat for about 8-10 minutes until the onion becomes transparent.

-At this point, add the tomato cream, water, stir, cover, and continue cooking on the smallest burner, over low heat, for about ten minutes.
+At this point, add the tomato cream, water, mix, cover, and continue cooking on the smallest burner, over low heat, for about ten minutes.

 Step 3-

-After this time, add the sugar and vinegar, stir well, and let the spicy sauce cook for about 10 more minutes, uncovered, until it reaches a soft and creamy consistency.
+After the time, add the sugar and vinegar, mix well, and let the spicy sauce cook for another 10 minutes, uncovered, until it reaches a soft and creamy consistency.

-If the sauce appears too thick for our tastes or needs, we can, while it’s still cooking, add a drizzle of oil or a few tablespoons of water (without exaggerating because it would spoil the final taste of the cream).
+If the sauce appears too thick for our taste or needs, we can, while it is still cooking, add a drizzle of oil or a few tablespoons of water (without overdoing it because it would ruin the final taste of the cream).

-Conversely, if it appears too liquid, we can add 1 level teaspoon of cornstarch dissolved in a couple of tablespoons of hot water and stir until the desired thickness is reached (in a few moments).
+On the contrary, if it is too liquid, we can add 1 level teaspoon of cornstarch dissolved in a couple of tablespoons of hot water and stir until the desired thickness is achieved (in a few moments).

-Put the still-hot spicy sauce in already sterilized jars.
-Close and turn the jars upside down to create a vacuum seal.
-Store them in a cool place for at least a week before consuming; although the spicy sun-dried tomato sauce is at its best after about 3 weeks of rest.
+Place the still hot spicy sauce in already sterilized jars.
+Close and turn the jars upside down to create a vacuum.
+Store them in a cool place for at least a week before consuming; although the spicy sun-dried tomato sauce gives its best after about 3 weeks of rest.

 Once opened, the spicy sun-dried tomato sauce should be stored in the fridge.

-I recommend using small-sized jars for preserves, to avoid keeping the sauce open for too long.
+It’s advisable to use small-sized jars for preserves to avoid keeping the sauce open for too long.

 Author image